outsinre/outsinre.github.com/_posts/2015-10-02-codepage-iocharset.md

 1. With just a table of *character set*, computer can NOT handle (understand, store, transfer, display etc.) characters.
 Before that, *code point* should be encoded into computer *binary digit*, which is the responsibility of *character encoding*.
 There are over 20,000 Chinese characters and most of them takes at least two bytes to represent *code point* no matter by *Unicode* or *cp936*.
 How to store the two bytes, i.e. Unicode 6E49?
 With *big endian* (6E first) or *little endian* (49 first)?
 Aside from storage, the transfer order of the two bytes online counts when the network MTU is limited.

-    Does computer use *fixed* or *varied* width/bit to handle *code point*?
+    Does computer use *fixed* or *varied* width/bit to encode *code point*?
 If fixed width (say 16 bits), then code point 128 and 1024 are recoginized by computer as 0x0080 and 0x0400 respectively.
 If varied width, code point 128 and 1024 might be 0x80 and 0x400.

     In varied width encoding, when encountering two bytes, how should computer treat them?
 Treat them as a single code point or two sequencial code points?
 2. That is where *chracter encoding* comes into effect. *encoding* takes care of representing *human-being code point* as *computer binary digit*.
-For a programmer, ASCII might be the most famous *character encoding* method, others are ISO 8859, UTF-8, GBK etc. By the way, character set Unicode itself is also a *character encoding*.
+For a programmer, ASCII (7-bit encoding) might be the most famous *character encoding* method, others are ISO 8859, UTF-8, GBK etc. By the way, character set Unicode itself is also a *character encoding*.

     *code point* is designed by human beings and a *logical* table which cannot be recognized by computers.
 In order to let computer handle *code point*, it should be *encoded* to *binary digit* recognizable by computers, which is a process of converting *logical* table to *binary digit* table.